 Research.
 Once again, product validation is the missing link between a fresh and shiny idea and a successful product idea.
 Investigate the market, analyze potential competitors, and get feedback from an unbiased audience large enough to be significant.

 Planning.
 Sketch your idea in detail, with multiple features and materials included.
 Imagine how it would be used and on which occasions.
 Pricing and packaging should be considered as well.
 These definitions will later impact your branding and marketing strategy.

 Prototyping.
 Like with the Design Thinking approach, here it’s time to create a finished product to test.
 It’s very likely you’re going to have more than one version of your product for later improvement by iteration until you find the one.

 Sourcing.
 With your selected prototype ready, you’ll need to find the right resources to make it happen.
-Sourcing depends a lot on the type of product, from cloud partnerships to materials suppliers, shipping, and warehousing.
+Sourcing depends a lot on the type of product, from cloud partnerships and software development to materials suppliers, shipping, and warehousing.

 Costing.
 The last step is calculating the total approximate cost of your product to come up with a market price and potential gross margin.

 Agile product development—the new kid on the block #

 In the software development sector, agile methodologies are the leaders of product development processes.
 Especially in the case of startups that need to be lean and quick to make the most of their limited resources and time to succeed in a very competitive environment, agility came to the rescue.